mgree/smoosh/README.md

 |ksh  |93u+20120801-3.1 |
 |mksh |54-2+b4          |

 You can run the system tests on any shell by setting `TEST_SHELL`.
-Some shells may not terminate on all tests.
+Some shells may not terminate on all tests; you may need to run `make clean` while changing tests.

 ```ShellSession
 vagrant@debian9:~/smoosh$ TEST_SHELL=dash make -C tests